sb-dor/gps_tracker/readme.md

 https://stackoverflow.com/questions/62749900/flutter-location-packages-does-not-return-current-location-on-ios

-problems with android 9 only (haven't check on real device), discussion on github about the same problem but with difference package:
+problems with android 9 only (haven't checked on real device), discussion on github about the same problem but with difference package:

 https://github.com/Baseflow/flutter-geolocator/issues/1369